Haresh-thumar/Angular-16-Add-Todo-Notes-Bookmark-Best-UI-Project/README.md

 ```

-3. Open your browser and navigate to `http://localhost:4200` to access the Dashboard Web Application.
+3. Open your browser and navigate to `http://localhost:4200` to access this Application.
 ```